EPIC Fields: Marrying 3D Geometry and Video Understanding: The dataset

 \paragraph{Dense reconstruction, automated verification, and restart.}

-We then use COLMAP to register the remaining video frames to the initial reconstruction.
-We accept the final reconstruction only if over 70\% of frames register successfully.
-This process succeeds on 631 videos (90\% of all videos).
-When a video is rejected, the reconstruction process is attempted again with a higher threshold $\tilde{r} \ge 0.95$; this usually doubles the number of frames, but increases the success rate to 96\%.
-We discuss reasons for failure of the last 29 videos in the supplement.
+After obtaining the sparse reconstruction from the filtered subset of video frames, we use COLMAP to register the remaining frames against it, which is computationally cheap.
+We accept the final reconstruction if $\geq$70\% of the video's frames, at full frame rate, are registered successfully.
+This process succeeds in 90\% (631 videos) of cases.
+When a video is rejected, the reconstruction process is attempted again with a higher threshold $\tilde{r} \ge 0.95$; this usually doubles the number of frames that COLMAP needs to process for the reconstruction, but increases the success rate to 96\%.
+We discuss reasons for the failure of the last 29 \epic videos in the supplement.